tfenster/end2end/source/_posts/2021-03-02-creating-a-windows-docker-swarm-on-azure-using-terraform-part-iv.md

 {% endhighlight %}

 ## The details on connecting directly to the nodes from somewhere else
 If you have the setup as explained above, you can do the following to make it even more convenient and have seemingly direct access.
-I am assuming that I take to the swarm "swarm-vfsedbuv", this will of course be different for you and you need to change it
+I am assuming that I talk to the Swarm `swarm-vfsedbuv`, this will of course be different for you and you need to change it

 1. Download the private key from the jumpbox to your machine.
 Make sure that you append the name of the swarm to the local file, so that it doesn't override your own key
 {% highlight powershell linenos %}
 scp vm-administrator@swarm-vfsedbuv-ssh.westeurope.cloudapp.azure.com:c:\users\vm-administrator\.ssh\id_rsa .\.ssh\id_rsa_swarm-vfsedbuv
 {% endhighlight %}
-1. Open (or create, if it doesn't exist) a file called "config" (no extension) in the subfolder .ssh of your home folder
+1. Open (or create, if it doesn't exist) a file called `config` (no extension) in the subfolder `.ssh` of your home folder
 1. Create a section like this and replicate for mgr2 and mgr3
 {% highlight none linenos %}
 Host mgr1.se